ElofssonLab/dgpred/README.md

 #DGpred
 ##Description
-Calculate the hydrophobicity (deltaG values) of protein sequences or peptides
+Calculate the hydrophobicity (deltaG values) of protein sequences or peptides The web-server for dgpred is accessible at http://dgpred.cbr.su.se

 ##Usage
 The main script for calculating the hydrophobicity is `myscanDG.pl`